hemant-soni-vst-au4/Calculator/README.md

 # Calculator

-> An app that server the Functionality of a Calculator.
+> An app that serve the Functionality of a Calculator.
 We can do the  Addition, Substraction, multiplication and division .
 The application made using React framework.

 ## Live Demo